Claudia Webbe: Parliamentary career

 She was selected as the Labour candidate for Leicester East for the 2019 general election; the party's incumbent MP, Keith Vaz, had stood down after being suspended from Parliament for six months.
 Her selection resulted in the resignation of the Constituency Labour Party chair, who described it as "a fix", and some in the local British Indian community were angry that one of their candidates was not interviewed.
 Some saw it as a Momentum-led imposition of a left-wing candidate on a traditionally centrist constituency party.
 Webbe was elected as MP for Leicester East with 50.8% of the vote and a majority of 6,019.

 Webbe sat on the Backbench Business Committee in the House of Commons between March 2020 and April 2021.
 She later sat on the Environmental Audit Committee, the Foreign Affairs Committee, and the Committee of Arms Export Control.
-She was also an "alternate member" of the UK delegation to the Organization for Security and Co-operation in Europe.
+She was also an "alternate member" of the United Kingdom's delegation to the Organization for Security and Co-operation in Europe.
 She was a member of the Socialist Campaign Group of Labour MPs.

 In February 2021, Webbe apologised after an investigation by the Parliamentary Commissioner for Standards found that she had broken the Code of Conduct for MPs by her late registrations of remunerations received for her role as a councillor in Islington.
 The Commissioner also noted the late registration of a payment received from a business.
 In April that year, Webbe stated on Twitter that "Earth is overpopulated; there are too many rich people.
 To solve the climate crisis; the rich must be abolished", a remark that drew criticism in view of her £81,000-per-year MP's salary.